SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 * the nonce doesn't increase due to a transaction happening (either intentionally or unintentionally (it has actually happened before - see details below)) in the account before the factory deployment.

-### Deploying a CREATE3 factory yourself from new account
+### Deploying a factory yourself normally (not keylessly)
-If you deploy a CREATE3 factory contract normally, in order for the contract to have the same address on multiple blockchains, you'd have to use a new account that has never made any transactions before on any blockchains so that the nonce is 0 everywhere.
+If you deploy a CREATE2 or CREATE3 factory contract normally, in order for the contract to have the same address on multiple blockchains, you'd have to make sure that your account has the same nonce when deploying on each blockchain.
+Usually it's easiest to use a fresh new account that has never made any transactions before on any blockchains so that the nonce is 0 everywhere.

 The advantage is that you wouldn't have to ask someone to do the factory deployment.